pixelbar/pixelbar-pyLedcontroller/README.md

 ```
 python3 -m pip install pyserial
 ```
-The user must be privileged to use serial ports.
+The user must be privileged to use serial devices.
 As a better alternative than to run the command as root, add the user to the `dialout` group:
 ```
 sudo adduser $USER dialout
 ```

 ## usage
 ```
-python3 ledcontroller.py [-h] [--port PORT] [--baud BAUD] color [color ...]
+python3 ledcontroller.py [-h] [--device DEVICE] [--baud BAUD] color [color ...]
 ```

 Adjust the RGBW lighting at the pixelbar.